blackened-sunn/blackened-sunn.github.io/Research.md

 ### Departmental Talks and Other Presentations

+“Anaxagoras and Socrates on Natural Teleology” at the [Thought Club: Speakers Series](https://libwww.freelibrary.org/calendar/event/165342).
+Free Library of Philadelphia: Philadelphia, PA.
+Apr.
+16, 2026.

 “Plotinus’ Ontology of Artifacts” at the Young Philosophers Series.
 Boston College: Chestnut Hill, MA.
 Apr.
 9, 2025

 “Emma Goldman and Dora Marsden” at the PhilosopHERs Workshop.
 Boston College: Chestnut Hill, MA.
 Dec.
 6, 2023.